 Ohio has jobs in high demand in almost every industry, making it more likely that you can find a career that aligns with your goals.

 Based on data from the Bureau of Labor Statistics, listed below are some of the most in-demand jobs and their projected growth rates in the next ten years:

-Many of the most in-demand jobs in Ohio require a bachelor’s degree, allowing students the opportunity to use their degrees after graduation and increase their earning potential.
+Many of the most in-demand jobs in Ohio require a bachelor’s degree, so earning a degree can potentially increase your job stability and earning potential.

 What Are the Highest Paying Jobs in Ohio?